ACCREDITATION AND THE EU GENERAL DATA PROTECTION REGULATION

 Reports, correspondence, processing of non-conformities and other information about the costumers are kept on DANAK’s server where only internal members of staff have access.
 The process of non-conformity, reports and communication with the costumer is also put on the customer portal where internal and external members of staff who are associated with the case and customer have access.

-Backups of mailboxes and shared drives will be taken.
-The backup is handled confidentially by DANAK’s head of IT and will only be used if data is lost in the main systems or if misuse is suspected.
+Mailboxes and all shared drives are backed up.
+The backup is treated confidentially and is only used if data has been lost in the main systems or if misuse is suspected.

 DANAK reports breaches of personal data security to the supervisory authority (The Danish Data Protection Agency) without unnecessary delay and if possible within 72 hours of DANAK being aware of the breach unless that it is unlikely the breach of the personal data security entails a risk for physical people’s rights or constitutional rights.